DilanRamirez/Unix-Shell-for-a-Operating-System/README.md

 is not set, the default prompt should be "$ ").
  * 2. Accepts the standard unix command shell syntax for specifying commands and parameters
-     * o Your shell should create a child process that uses execve to run the command with its parameters.
+      * Your shell should create a child process that uses execve to run the command with its parameters.
       * If an absolute path is not specified, your shell should instead find it using the
 $PATH environment variable.